bneff84/pop-os-bootstrap/README.md

 ### magerun2
 The [n98-magerun2](https://github.com/netz98/n98-magerun2) script.
 AKA the **improved** CLI for Magento 2.
 Installed by default and globally accessible.
 If you ever need to update this, just download a new version to `{bootstrap_root}/helpers/magerun2`

+### wp-cli
+The [wp-cli](https://wp-cli.org) script.
+AKA the missing CLI for Wordpress.
+Installed by default and globally accessible.
+If you ever need to update this, just download a new version to `{bootstrap_root}/helpers/wp-cli`

 ### php-version
 To change PHP versions, use the `php-version` helper script which will allow you to easily swap between PHP versions for